jcan1995/joshcantero-portfolio/projects.markdown

 permalink: /projects
 ---

-Help me fill this page up with some awesome projects!
+Help me fill this page up with more awesome projects!

 [Book a meeting](https://calendar.app.google/uZEc9znTLMt53r986) with me or lets connect async!